Spartan-CSharp/HotelManagementApp/README.md

 ### Check In
 The homework from Lesson 23, Check In, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
 We are to add a method that checks a guest into a room.
 Add supporting classes and models as necessary.

+### Wrap Up

+## ASP.NET Core Razor Pages Design

+### Introduction

+### Project Creation

+The homework from Lesson 26, Project Creation, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
+We are to create an ASP.NET Core Razor Pages web application in our current solution.